August Turak: entrepreneur and author at augustturak.com.

 We started hanging out together, so I asked him about his plans.
 He said that he used to work as an investment banker, and when his wife died young at 42, it just devastated him.
 He said that he finally decided to quit his job and go to St. John’s to study theology and live in a shack.

 I said to him, “Sandy, are you telling me that you just walked into your boss’s office and quit?”

-He looked at me grinning and said, “No, no, no.” He said it was more like: “I walked into his office and I said, ‘Listen, you @$!#@$&!, you can take this @$!#@$&! job and you can you can shove this @$!#@$&! job!’”
+He looked at me, grinning, and said, “No, no, no.” He said it was more like: “I walked into his office and I said, ‘Listen, you @$!#@$&! you can take this @$!#@$&! job and you can shove this @$!#@$&! job!’”
 He said, “I told him all the things I’d wanted to tell him for ten years about the crappy way he ran the company.”

 Bill: In my line of work, I encounter many people who would love to say that!

 Here’s my next question, August.
 You talk about a “change of heart that lifts us out of ourselves and our petty concerns.”
 When I reflect on my own story that begins with the 5 Minutes to Process Improvement Success interviews, I realize it has led me to undergo a similar “change of heart.”
 It’s been a quest to solve an issue that is much bigger than me.
 I’ve also come to realize that it started to impact me in many other ways.
 It has catalyzed a way for me to connect with people authentically through the heart.
 It’s a place where we respond based on what we’re feeling, not thinking.